 Artie is a loyal husband and father who would do anything for his family.
 His Catholic faith is very important to him and serves as a guide in his life.
 Some of his fondest memories as a child were Sunday mornings when his family would go to church and then out to breakfast together.
 He now proudly has his own Sunday morning traditions with Jackson and a foundation of religious values that he will share with the next generation.

 I love seeing the admiration in our son Jackson's eyes as he looks proudly at Artie and calls him a "super hero".
 Artie always takes a hands-on approach with Jackson and the other children in our lives.
 When we get together with the extended family, you will often find Artie in the "kids' room" playing games and building forts instead of talking with the adults.
 This is part of the whimsical, joking side that those closest to him get to see.
-Artie can sometimes be shy at first but, once he warms up, his goofy, light-hearted side comes through.
-He likes doing impressions (Jackson's favorite is when he says "the claw" like the aliens from Toy Story), singing karaoke, acting out his favorite Saturday Night Live skits, and telling jokes to the point where family and friends are in tears of laughter.
+Artie can be shy at first but, once he warms up, his goofy, light-hearted side comes through.
+He likes doing impressions (Jackson's favorite is when he says "the claw" like the aliens from Toy Story), singing karaoke, acting out his favorite Saturday Night Live skits, and telling jokes to the point where family and friends are in tears laughing.

 Being physically active is also a big part of Artie's life.
 He enjoys playing softball with the same group of friends he's played with for over 15 years.
 He shares his love of sports with the kids in our families, including teaching our nephews how to play golf.
 Artie recognizes that the time spent with Jackson and our nieces and nephews is a gift - he's never too tired to give another horsey ride; he's never too busy to stop and read a story; and he's never too preoccupied to miss the new moments that each day brings us as parents.
 I know Artie will treasure your child to make sure he or she feels like the most loved child in the world each and every single day.